 In 2020, some of our projects were put on hold during the COVID 19 pandemic.
-Our prayers are that in 2021, most of our projects will resume.
+Our prayers have been answered that, in 2021, most of our projects have resumed.

 Key Organizations we support throughout the year (keep scrolling down to see how we support each of them):

 - Sanctuary Village (tiny house community) – Sanctuary Village – Facebook

 - Bread Drop – Facebook